Lashkar-e-Taiba: Name changes

-People’s Anti-Fascist Front
+People's Anti-Fascist Front

 The PAFF was originally thought to be a faction of Lashkar-e-Taiba according to Indian officials.
 The Indian police claimed it is an offshoot of Jaish-e-Muhammad.
 The PAFF was created during the wake of the 2019 Kashmir Protests after the revocation of autonomy of the Jammu and Kashmir.
 The PAFF has claimed responsibility of many attacks in Kashmir against Indian forces.

 Influence in Kashmir

-After the Mujahideen victory against the Soviet Union occupation in Afghanistan, Lashkar-e-Taiba and Mujahideen fighters, with the aid of Pakistan, slowly infiltrated Kashmir with the goal of spreading a Radical Islamist Ideology to Jihad against Indian administration in Jammu and Kashmir.
+After the Mujahideen victory against the Soviet Union occupation in Afghanistan, Lashkar-e-Taiba and Mujahideen fighters, with the aid of Pakistan, slowly infiltrated Jammu and Kashmir with the goal of spreading a radical Islamist Ideology to Jihad against Indian administration in Jammu and Kashmir.

+In July 2025, Indian security forces carried out a high-profile counter-terrorism operation near Srinagar, killing three Pakistani terrorists affiliated with Lashkar-e-Taiba.
+Among those neutralised was Suleiman Shah, also known as Hashim Moosa, identified as the mastermind behind the 22 April Pahalgam terror attack that claimed 26 civilian lives.
+The operation, codenamed Operation Mahadev, also eliminated two other LeT operatives—Abu Hamza and Yasir, both linked to the same attack.